 Additional insights from Jen and Dan for people considering buying a bed and breakfast:

 - Educate yourself as an aspiring innkeeper.
 Jen said, “Without the internships, I would not have considered jumping into this.”
 Dan added, “People will say ‘This is such a cool industry’ and imagine that it’s a piece of cake.
 But this is not just a matter of being an entrepreneur and owning a business.
 Innkeeping is a completely different animal.”

 - Buy a going concern.
 Even if you buy a turnkey property, “there are a ton of startup costs — insurance, marketing, upgrades…”

 - Write a detailed and realistic business plan.
 Doing so was essential to the Hinderers securing an SBA-backed loan.

-Gregg Smith of innrealtor.com, mentioned above, and Bob Fuehr of Inn Broker Inc. are both Preferred Vendor members of MBBA.
-Either is a great resource if you’re interested in selling or buying a bed and breakfast in Michigan.
+Gregg Smith of innrealtor.com, mentioned above, is a Preferred Vendor member of MBBA and a great resource if you’re interested in selling or buying a bed and breakfast in Michigan.
 Meanwhile, check out our Inns for Sale page.